-- Erf 2003, Wilderness was part of Erf 1 Wilderness, which was subdivided in the early 1990's.
+- erf 2003, wilderness was part of erf 1 wilderness, which was subdivided in the early 1990's.
 The subdivision was only considered with strict development conditions and each portion was restricted to one dwelling house.
-Therefore, Erf 2003 Wilderness is restricted to one dwelling house. - The existing subdivision and rezoning was allowed with the intention that the area be mainly for conservation purposes and therefore the restrictive condition that only one dwelling house be allowed on the subdivided portions. - A geotechnical report was also required to determine if the land is suitable for development of a dwelling house, this report dates back to 1995 and must be updated.
-No rocks may be removed prior to the consultation of a geotechnical engineer, because of possible landslides.

-• The position of the dwelling house must be in conjunction with the conservation body (Cape Nature).

-- The dwelling house should also follow the profile of the property, thus "step" and must be constructed with materials of natural colours - No physical boundaries between the properties will be allowed, therefore the proposed fence around the dwelling house should be determined within the environmental report (movement of natural fauna may not be restricted).
-This will require the amendment of condition of approval. - An Environmental Management/Conservation plan will be required. - The building lines and height restrictions should be determined with the main purpose of conservation. - The old Wilderness Structure plan restricted dwelling houses in a conservation zone to single storey and maximum height of 5m. - A visual impact assessment will be required. - The MSDF, Wilderness Lakes and Hoekwil LSDF should be addressed as well as the Rural development guidelines. - Parking should be in line with the GIZS. - Detailed development parameters will be determined when more information becomes available with the main purpose of conservation of the environment. - The history of the property should be addressed and considered with the new proposal. - An OSCAE (Outeniqua Sensitive Area) Permit will also be required.
-However if a EA is granted an Exemtion for the Oscae.
+Therefore, erf 2003 wilderness is restricted to one dwelling house. - the existing subdivision and rezoning was allowed with the intention that the area be mainly for conservation purposes and therefore the restrictive condition that only one dwelling house be allowed on the subdivided portions. - a geotechnical report was also required to determine if the land is suitable for development of a dwelling house, this report dates back to 1995 and must be updated.
+No rocks may be removed prior to the consultation of a geotechnical engineer, because of possible landslides. - the position of the dwelling house must be in conjunction with the conservation body (cape nature). - the dwelling house should also follow the profile of the property, thus "step" and must be constructed with materials of natural colours. - no physical boundaries between the properties will be allowed, therefore the proposed fence around the dwelling house should be determined within the environmental report (movement of natural fauna may not be restricted).
+This will require the amendment of condition of approval. - an environmental management/conservation plan will be required. - the building lines and height restrictions should be determined with the main purpose of conservation. - the old wilderness structure plan restricted dwelling houses in a conservation zone to single storey and maximum height of 5m. - a visual impact assessment will be required. - the msdf, wilderness lakes and hoekwil lsdf should be addressed as well as the rural development guidelines. - parking should be in line with the gizs. - detailed development parameters will be determined when more information becomes available with the main purpose of conservation of the environment. - the history of the property should be addressed and considered with the new proposal. - an oscae (outeniqua sensitive area) permit will also be required.

-Pease refer to below communication received from George municipality:
+Please refer to below communication received from george municipality: